foundriesio/docs/source/reference-manual/linux/linux-persistent-log.rst

 restore the log from previous recorded boots can provide useful information about the system.

-Follow the instructions bellow to change the default LmP behavior and enable persistent logging support.
+Follow the instructions below to change the default LmP behavior and enable persistent logging support.

 Disable OpenEmbedded VOLATILE_LOG_DIR